nhsd-a2si/docs-dos-api/pages/soap_api/soap_api_overview.md

 * ServiceDetailsById
 * GetHospitalScores

+The path to the SOAP API is: [https://???.pathwaysdos.nhs.uk/app/api/webservices] where ??? is replaced with the subdomain relating to the (environment)[environments_overview.html] you are targeting.

-You can grab the latest WSDL from here: [https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl=1.3]
+You can grab the latest version (v1.3) of the WSDL from here: [https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl=1.3]